-.
-All members shall inform the Chair in advance of their intention to attend any meetings of the WG.
+10. All members shall inform the Chair in advance of their intention to attend any meetings of the WG.
 In the event that a large number of Expert Contributor members seek to attend a meeting, the Chair may restrict attendance by inviting Expert Contributors to act through one or more collective representatives.

+11. The working language of the WG shall be English.